λ2 Tucanae (lambda2 Tucanae)

 λ2 Tucanae is a giant star in the constellation of Tucana.

 λ2 Tucanae visual magnitude is 5.45.
-Because of its reltive faintness, λ2 Tucanae should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, λ2 Tucanae should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of λ2 Tucanae

 λ2 Tucanae is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of λ2 Tucanae are provided in the following table:

 The simplified sky map below shows the position of λ2 Tucanae in the sky:

 Distance of λ2 Tucanae from the Sun and relative movement